Monzo to shutter Las Vegas customer support office, 165 employees being let go – TechCrunch

 The latest move — which TechCrunch understands was being considered prior to the pandemic, though undoubtedly the decision was escalated and made because of it — will see the U.K. challenger bank shutter its customer support office in Las Vegas.

 The U.S. outpost employs 165 customer support staff, who will now lose their jobs, and provided overnight customer support to U.K. customers, a much loved feature of the bank.
-However, that has proven expensive for Monzo, which now claims over 4 million customers, and disproportionate to the number of support requests made during overnight hours (12% of queries, apparently).
+However, that has proven expensive for Monzo, which now claims more than 4 million customers, and disproportionate to the number of support requests made during overnight hours (12% of queries, apparently).
 Instead, overnight support will now happen from the U.K.

 It should also be noted that this doesn’t appear to impact Monzo’s U.S. launch.
 Vegas support staff were servicing U.K. customers only, with U.S. customer support provided by a small team in London closer to the development and iteration of the Monzo USA beta.

-Meanwhile, I also understand that Monzo Las Vegas employees are being given two months notice, with full pay and healthcare.
-And, as it should do, the bank is offering support with CVs and reaching out to other employers, and doing things like running interview prep sessions (however futile that may be with sky rocketing U.S. unemployment).
+Meanwhile, I also understand that Monzo Las Vegas employees are being given two months’ notice, with full pay and healthcare.
+And, as it should do, the bank is offering support with CVs and reaching out to other employers, and doing things like running interview prep sessions (however futile that may be with skyrocketing U.S. unemployment).
 In addition, it is supporting applications for extended healthcare cover after the end of notice period.

 Lastly, as I caveated when exclusively reporting on Monzo’s planned furloughs, these measures, although extremely distressful for the employees affected (which should never be forgotten), are largely precautionary as the bank’s board looks to plan responsibly for however long the coronavirus-related economic uncertainty continues.
 (Related to this, I wouldn’t be surprised to see Monzo closing in on some additional funding from existing investors in the interim.)